 The philanthropic sector has been growing at a rapid pace right across Europe for at least two decades.
 Not only have the types of foundation increased – corporate, banking, royal or private wealth – but the mechanisms by which change is created have diversified with more market-based approaches accompanying charity mechanisms.
 Each foundation is unique (indeed there is a joke in the sector that when you’ve seen one foundation, you’ve seen one foundation) but collectively the sector contributes to knowledge creation and social change where and when both are needed.
 The EFC has accompanied this fantastic growth, helping us both reflect upon and project who we are as a sector.

-I have had the privilege to work within three foundations and while each one is a world unto itself all of the three institutions bumped up against the same challenges.
-What is our theory of change?
+I have had the privilege to work within three foundations, and while each one is a world unto itself, all of the three institutions bumped up against the same challenges: What is our theory of change?
 Actually, what is a theory of change?
 How do we recruit the right kind of talent?
 Actually, what is the right kind of talent?
-How do we build a program?
+How do we build a programme?
 How do we get good ideas to stick?
 How do we know if we are making a difference?
 Does this sound familiar?
 The biggest thing that foundations have in common is that we all need a place to learn and compare our practices with each other.
-For thirty years the EFC has been there to fulfill this need and help us reflect.
+For 30 years the EFC has been there to fulfil this need and help us reflect.
 The EFC has created conditions by which its members can get better at being a foundation.

-EFC has also helped foundations align around critical democratic issues.
-In 2010, shortly after taking on the role of CEO at Bernard van Leer Foundation, I was invited by a group of German foundations to address the needs of a critical marginalized population in Europe, namely the Roma.
-I knew nothing about the trials and tribulations of this community even though I had a long history of being engaged in Eastern Europe.
-Through an EFC convened learning group, I not only learned the history of Roma in Western and Eastern Europe, but began what became a five-year collaborative effort with foundations from across the continent for support and empowerment of Roma populations.
+The EFC has also helped foundations align around critical democratic issues.
+In 2010, shortly after taking on the role of CEO at Bernard van Leer Foundation, I was invited by a group of German foundations to address the needs of a critical marginalised population in Europe, namely the Roma.
+I knew nothing about the trials and tribulations of this community even though I had a long history of being engaged in eastern Europe.
+Through an EFC-convened learning group, I not only learned the history of Roma in western and eastern Europe, but began what became a five-year collaborative effort with foundations from across the continent for support and empowerment of Roma populations.
 Bernard van Leer’s programming to support Roma children was built to complement the efforts of other foundations and stimulate a greater collective impact.
-While we all continued to pursue support in line with our mission, what we undertook in common was a concerted advocacy effort to ensure that democratic rights and values were extended to the Roma, that EU funding was informed by Roma history, foundation knowledge in supporting different Roma populations, and directed in effective ways, in the face of entrenched discrimination.
+While we all continued to pursue support in line with our mission, what we undertook in common was a concerted advocacy effort to ensure that democratic rights and values were extended to the Roma; that EU funding was informed by Roma history and foundation knowledge in supporting different Roma populations; and that funding was directed in effective ways in the face of entrenched discrimination.

-One of the things I learned through the EFC is the critical differences in philanthropy that exist in ‘winner-take-all’ societies like the United States, versus European philanthropy.
-Philanthropies in ‘winner-take-all’ societies are often fighting to get the state to assume responsibility through a series of carrots and stick approaches.
+One of the things I learned through the EFC is the critical differences in philanthropy that exist in “winner-take-all” societies like the United States, versus European philanthropy.
+Philanthropies in “winner-take-all” societies are often fighting to get the state to assume responsibility through a series of carrot and stick approaches.
 In well-functioning social welfare states, however, the role of philanthropy is often to work in greater collaboration with the state, to discover new horizons in knowledge or to ensure that the history of the continent is well preserved.
-While this is a generalization and there are many exceptions, the embedding of philanthropy in society working alongside other sectors seems more important in social welfare states than the need to stand out.
+While this is a generalisation and there are many exceptions, the embedding of philanthropy in society working alongside other sectors seems more important in social welfare states than the need to stand out.

 And this causes a dilemma.
 Namely, foundations are not well understood.
 A few years ago in the Netherlands, the national association of foundations (FIN) undertook man-on-the-street interviews to ask ordinary people what philanthropy means.
 Ninety percent of the definitions were wrong.
 We all had a really good laugh, but truth be told, most foundations were not really concerned.
 We don’t like to show off; we do not have a collective response to correct the misconceptions that are out there; and frankly, we don’t think it is that important.